 Look at the commonly known version of the painting in the collection of the National Gallery, London:

-Please enjoy Our precious gift!
+Humans, enjoy Our precious gift!

 Thus speaks Zarathustra the Cat

 N.B.
-We brought a painted bird, but please watch your cats who may be not so fond of fine art, and could hunt birds in real life.
+We brought a painted bird, but please watch your cats who maybe not so fond of fine art, and could hunt birds in real life.
 Please kindly but firmly prevent your cats from mixing up life and art.